makerdao/community/governance/polls/MKR Pro-Rata Vesting for former RWF-001 Members - September 5, 2022.md

 ## Review

 The community can vote in this poll to express support or opposition to the following changes:
-* Distributing a total of 121.42 MKR to two former memebers of the [Real-World Finance Core Unit](https://mips.makerdao.com/mips/details/MIP38#real-world-finance-rwf-001-).
+* Distributing a total of 121.42 MKR to two former members of the [Real-World Finance Core Unit](https://mips.makerdao.com/mips/details/MIP38#real-world-finance-rwf-001-).
 * Funds would be split the distribution, with 73.32 MKR to @teej’s wallet and 48.1 MKR to @eumenes wallet.

 Please review the discussion [thread](https://forum.makerdao.com/t/signal-request-mkr-pro-rata-vesting-community-sentiment-poll/17350) to help inform your position before voting.